piraidev/django-on-demand/README.md

 [travis]: https://travis-ci.org/piraidev/django-on-demand

 Manage suppliers and consumers in an on-demand marketplace.
-Think of it like an API to build services like Airbnb, Upwork, or any marketplace where you have suppliers offering a service o product, and consumers searching for specific characteristics of the product or service.
+Think of it like an API to build services like Airbnb, Upwork, or any marketplace where you have suppliers offering a service or product, and consumers searching for specific characteristics of the product or service.

 More info about on-demand: https://www.pubnub.com/blog/what-is-the-on-demand-economy/